 Fennel, apple, green cabbage, carrot, vinegar slaw dressing

 Makes 6-8 servings

-1 extra-large apple, or two medium-sized apples (2 cups when sliced)
+1 extra-large apple, or two medium-sized apples, sliced into matchsticks

 1/4 cup cider vinegar